 Relations between the two countries have a long tradition.
 As long ago as the late Middle Ages, Spain – then a great power – maintained a legation in Switzerland, while Swiss trading houses had a presence in Spain.

-In 1846, Switzerland opened a trade consulate for Spain, which has been Switzerland's consulate general since 1958.
+In 1846, Switzerland opened a trade consulate for Spain in Barcelona, which has been Switzerland's consulate general since 1958.
 This was followed in 1861 by an honorary consulate in Madrid, which was upgraded to a legation in 1910 and an embassy in 1957.

 In 1869, Switzerland and Spain concluded their first trade agreement.
 During the First World War, Spain was Switzerland’s principal food supplier.
 Relations became closer with Spain's transition to a parliamentary monarchy after the death of Franco in 1975, and with its accession to the EU in 1986.

 In 1979, King Juan Carlos I made a state visit to Switzerland.
-Official visits by Swiss President Micheline Calmy-Rey to Spain in 2007 and in February 2011 were followed by the second state visit by King Juan Carlos I and Queen Sofia to Switzerland in May 2011.
-In 2015, the President of the Swiss Confederation, Simonetta Sommaruga, paid a visit to King Felipe VI and Prime Minister Mariano Rajoy Brey.
+Official visits by then Swiss President Micheline Calmy-Rey to Spain in 2007 and in February 2011 were followed by the second state visit by King Juan Carlos I and Queen Sofia to Switzerland in May 2011.
+In 2015, the then President of the Swiss Confederation, Simonetta Sommaruga, paid a visit to King Felipe VI and Prime Minister Mariano Rajoy.